pakshuang/ai-chat-survey/docs/backend.md

 Addressing concern 3 is more difficult.
 The model is then tasked with generating a list of interesting questions, which it is tasked with remembering.
 This has improved the quality of the conversation tremendously.
 Primarily, it serves to discourage the model from deviating from the interview topic.
 This means that if a user decides to talk about topic A, the model will not continously probe about topic A, and instead move on to another question in its generated list of questions, after it has decided that it has attained enough information regarding topic A. Notably, we notice that this strategy has not degraded the quality of the LLM's questions, and the conversation remains dynamic.

 There are also two layers of content moderation.
 The first layer is a specific instruction to refuse participating when provided with inappropriate inputs by the user, and the second is a content moderation filter which checks the output from the model.
 These points address concern 4.

-A detailed explanation on how we derived this solution and the incremental adjustments needed for this pipeline is in [llm.md](llm.md).

 ##### Evaluation Test